itsakc-me/itsakc-me/README.md

 - 👦 Hii I'm Aditya a school student in 10th grade, I'm a passionate programmer I love to code.
 I'm programmimg programs 😅 since 2020 and at internet (like GitHub) 2022 😀.

-- 🔭 I love to work 👨‍💼 and I contribute in everything but currently iam working on 📏 [Layout Editor](https://github.com/itsvks19/LayoutEditor) a github project by [Vivek Sahani](https://github.com/itsvks19) and on [Visual-Code-Space](https://github.com/Visual-Code-Space/Visual-Code-Space) by [Visual Code Space](https://github.com/Visual-Code-Space).
+- 🔭 I love to work 👨‍💼 and I contribute in everything but currently iam working on 📏 [Layout Editor](https://github.com/itsvks19/LayoutEditor) a github project by [Vivek Sahani](https://github.com/itsvks19).

 - 🌱 I’m learning everything as practice makes a man perfect, that's like learning makes a programmer perfect 🥰.